Table of Content

 The Chase Sapphire Reserve introductory bonus is not as generous.
 You’ll receive 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 This is almost as much as you need to spend with Amex, but you have half the time to do it.
 The point conversion for Chase is also a little lower, so the bonus points have an approximate value of $750.

-Both cards have an annual fee, but the Amex fee is higher at $695, with one proviso.
+Both cards have an annual fee, but the Amex fee is higher at $695 and $195 for each additional Platinum user.
 Chase charges a $550 annual fee, but you’ll pay $75 for each additional authorized user.
-So, if you have two additional users, you’ll pay a $700 annual fee, which takes it to pretty much the same level as the Amex Platinum.

 Neither company charges foreign transaction fees with these cards and the late fees and cash advance fees are similar.
 One crucial fee difference is that while Chase charges a balance transfer fee of $5 or 5%, Amex does not permit balance transfers with this card.